bnclabs/gofast/docs/gettingstarted.md

 Each concrete type can be assigned a message-id.
 * Applications can also register a catch-all callback with DefaultHandler().
 * For every registered incoming message, RequestHandler will be dispatched with adequate arguments.
 * Handler shall not block and must be as light weight as possible.
-In otherwords, it should quickly return back to the caller.
-Otherwise it will impact the latency and eventually throughput.
+In other-words, it should quickly return back to the caller, or else it will impact the latency and eventually throughput.
 * If request is initiating a stream of messages from remote, handler should return a stream-callback.